 IMU

-interfaceThe new universal IMU
+interfaceThe universal IMU

 interface added in version 8.1 of the FTC Robot Controller app provides robot-centric orientation and angular velocity values.
 You can specify the exact orientation of the Control or Expansion Hub on your robot, and the interface will convert the raw values from the IMU into robot-centric values.
 This simplifies how you use the IMU's values, and prevents problems when the hub is not mounted with the REV Robotics logo facing upwards.

-All values from theIMU
+All values from the IMU

 interface are in the Robot Coordinate System, in which the origin is inside your robot, the Z axis points towards the ceiling, the Y axis points straight ahead through the front of your robot (whatever you define the front to be), and the X axis points out the right side of your robot.
 This coordinate system is right-handed, which means that if you point a typical right thumb in the same direction as the axis, rotation in the same direction that the fingers curl is considered positive.

-The IMU.getRobotYawPItchRollAngles()
+The IMU.getRobotYawPitchRollAngles()

 method on the IMU